georchestra/georchestra/docs/setup/tomcat.md

                -Dorg.geotools.referencing.forceXY=true \
                -Dextractor.storage.dir=/path/to/temporary/extracts/"
 ```
-... where ```/path/to/temporary/extracts/``` is a directory owned by tomcat8 in a dedicated server partition.
+... where ```/path/to/temporary/extracts/``` is a directory owned by tomcat in a dedicated server partition.

 If one of geonetwork or extractorapp is deployed:
 ```